Things to do near Oxford

 Where to stay in Brightwell Baldwin

-The Lord Nelson Inn has attractively decorated self-contained accommodation that is handy for those wanting to spend more time enjoying the walks and beauty of this area.
+The Lord Nelson Inn has attractively decorated self-contained rooms that is handy for those wanting to spend more time enjoying the walks and beauty of this area.

 A short walk from Brightwell Baldwin is the village of Cuxham.
 Walking through this village you will find the Norman belltower of the Church of the Holy Rood and picturesque thatched houses that will make you wish you had more time to explore.